AqilAhamed/PersonalProjects/README.md

 A game that asks the player to guess a secret randomly generated number.
 Coded using Python.

 ### Leave Automation Web App
 Applying for leaves on a google form every month in NS was a tedious and repeated task.
-Hence, I created this webapp where you input your leaves in a txt file beforehand, and all you do is run it on the site where in the backend, the script uses selenium to input the leaves of the user's choice automatically and submits it.
+Hence, I created this webapp where you input your leaves in a text file beforehand, and all you do is run it on the site where on the server side, the script uses selenium to input the leaves of the user's choice automatically and submits it.